Diagnose breast cancer from histopathological images using Artificial Intelligence

 diagnose | 0 | 1 | 0.35 | 0.447 |

 Also, we can calculate the distributions for all variables.
-The following figure shows a pie chart with the numbers of malignant (positives) and benign (negatives) tumors in the data set.
+The following figure shows a pie chart with the numbers of malignant (positive) and benign (negative) tumors in the data set.

-As depicted on the image, malignant tumors represent 35% of the samples, and benign tumors represent approximately 65%.
+As depicted in the image, malignant tumors represent 35% of the samples, and benign tumors represent approximately 65%.

-The inputs-targets correlations might indicate to us which factors most influence whether a tumor is malignant or benign and therefore be more relevant to our analysis.
+The inputs-targets correlations might indicate which factors most influence whether a tumor is malignant or benign and, therefore, be more relevant to our analysis.

 Here, the most correlated variables with malignant tumors are bare nuclei, cell shape uniformity, and cell size uniformity.